MrRare96/XDCCBatchDownloader/README.md

 5. I have a suggestion/ idea, where can I tell you?

 I will make a forum topic on haruhichan.com, there you can give me suggestions or anything else related to my         program.
-The link is: http://haruhichan.com/forum/ ... <- did not make it yet
+The link is: http://haruhichan.com/forum/showthread.php?43149-XDCCBatchDownloader-(Linux-only-for-now-RPi-compitable)

 ____________________________________________________________________________________________________
 Future Vision: